yan99033/monodepth-cpp/README.md

  <img src="https://github.com/yan99033/monodepth-cpp/blob/master/monodepth_preview.gif" width="612" height="370">
 </p>

 The original work is implemented in Python, [click here](https://github.com/mrharicot/monodepth) to go to their repo.
 Please cite their work if your find it helpful.
-I will also be using it for my visual odomtry project dubbed CNN-SVO, [click here](https://github.com/yan99033/CNN-SVO) if you are interested
+I will also be using it for my visual odometry project dubbed CNN-SVO, [click here](https://github.com/yan99033/CNN-SVO) if you are interested

 It is using pointer-to-implementation technique, so that you can use it in your project without worrying the actual implementation.
 Refer to [src/inference_monodepth.cpp](https://github.com/yan99033/monodepth-cpp/tree/master/src/inference_monodepth.cpp) for more information